KediDili/VanillaPlusProfessions/features.md

 ### Crystal Cavern
 Low chance for all stones on a mine floor\nto be replaced by gem nodes.

+For Mod Authors: If you want your custom mines to be affected by this talent, add the ``Kedi.VPP.CrystalCavern`` key to your Data/Locations entry's CustomFields... field.
+Optionally, you can add a space-delimited list of UNQUALIFIED object IDs for the gem nodes you want your regular stones to be replaced with as value.
+If you don't set it, VPP will just use the vanilla ones instead.
+As a bonus, if you have custom nodes as well, add them the ``Kedi_VPP_Bland_Stone_Node`` context tag to your "stone items".

 ### Over The Rainbow
 Add prismatic shard crafting recipe.